sullhouse/AutoDelivery/README.txt

 3. If using an environment other than Staging, update the authurl and apiurl
 4. Save as "aosapicredentials.json" (remove SAMPLE_ prefix) in the same location as project

-Delivery Source FTP Access
+FTP Access
-1. Update the url, folder where you want delivery data posted (or leave as "" to put data in root), username and password in SAMPLE_ftpcredentials.json
+1. For AOS Delivery Source, update the url, folder, username and password in SAMPLE_ftpcredentials.json in aos_ftp
+2. For Staq upload, update the url, folder, username and password in SAMPLE_ftpcredentials.json in staq_ftp
-2. Save as "ftpcredentials.json" (remove SAMPLE_ prefix) in the same location as project
+3. Save as "ftpcredentials.json" (remove SAMPLE_ prefix) in the same location as project

 Run
 1. Execute autodelivery.py